 A quintessential day through the district of Marylebone for true Beatles fans.
-There will be over 10 locations as part of the walking tour.
-Abbey Road Studios, the famous zebra crossing, homes at which they resided and locations from A Hard Day's Night.
+Over 10 locations as part of the walking tour.
+Abbey Road Studios, a famous zebra crossing, homes at which the fab four lived in and film locations in A Hard Day's Night.

 The day starts at St John's Tube Station and head to our first stop.
 Home to none other than Sir Paul McCartney.

-As McCartney would have taken, we take the short stroll to Abbey Road Studios and that world famous crossing.
+As McCartney would have taken, we then take the short stroll to Abbey Road Studios and the now world famous crossing.

 How busy is the Beatles Abbey Road crossing?

-The collapse of the international travel has brought a dramatic fall in footflow.
-The above photo was taken in early August during the peak holiday season.
+The collapse of the international travel has brought a dramatic fall in footflow in 2020.
+The above photo was taken in August during what would have been the peak holiday season.
+Sections of the road have been relaid, however the position of the zebra crossing has not moved.

-Pre COVID-19, the crossing would be packed with groups of tourists, loosely waiting in line.
-Many would line up again as to retry their photos.
-What is not commonly known is that a stepladder was used to take the famous photograph.
-Whilst a policeman stopped oncoming traffic.
+Pre COVID-19, the crossing would be packed with groups of tourists, waiting loosely in line.
+Many line up again to mimic the famous album cover.
+What is not commonly known is a small stepladder was used to take the famous photograph.
+With a policeman behind the Photographer stopping oncoming traffic at the junction.

-The Studio's front wall, is frequently love bombed with messages scribbled in homage to the Beatles.
-And is re-painted regularly every few months.
-Having portraits taken will be a far better keepsake if I do say so myself.
+The Studio's front wall, is frequently love bombed.
+Messages scribbled in homage to the Beatles and is re-painted regularly every few months.

-Under the left tree in Abbey Road Studios car park is an EarthCam.
+Under the largest tree in Abbey Road Studios front car park is an EarthCam.
 Their website gives the opportunity to play back your visit, from a raven's eye view.

-To the right of the building is a souvenir shop stock special edition vinyls from artists who have used the recording studios through the decades.
+To the right of the building is a well-hidden souvenir shop stocking special edition vinyls from artists who have used the recording studios.
 Amy Whitehouse, Elton John and The Rolling Stones to name a few.
+Composer Bryan Tyler recorded the Avengers score here too.

 We then take a black taxi carriage to Marylebone Train Station.
 Beatles fans will no doubt recognise and understand the importance of this location.